Visitor's visa

 - Travel to Svalbard requires you to apply for two or more entries.

-- In order to apply for a visa to Denmark, Finland or Iceland from Jordan you must either be a citizen of Jordan or legally reside in Jordan.
+- Jordan only: To apply for a visa to Denmark, Finland or Iceland, you must either be a citizen of Jordan or legally reside in Jordan.

 EU/EEA family members can apply directly at the Embassy in Amman.